Skip to content

 • vite.config.mts # Vite configuration

-• worker-configuration.d.ts # Cloudflare worker configuration
+• worker-configuration.d.ts # Generated types based on your worker config

 • wrangler.jsonc # Cloudflare configuration